Louis-Charles Gagnon, tenor

 The young tenor Louis-Charles Gagnon has a noble and refined voice which allies a bright sound, an expressive style and an easy agility.

-Louis-Charles won in 2016 the first place at the Solo Competition with orchestra organized by Laval University’s Music Faculty in 2016 and the S. Cécile-Darveau award, in 2015, for his first place at the Lyric Art Competition of La Relève musicale.
-He also received in 2015 the Tremplin scholarship, from the Arts and Culture Service of Drummondville city for the successes of his artistic achievements and, in 2014, a second place at the Canadian Music Competition.
+In 2016 Louis-Charles won the first place at the Solo Competition with Orchestra organized by Laval University’s Music Faculty and the S. Cécile-Darveau award in 2015 for his first place at the La Relève Musicale Lyric Art Competition.
+In 2015 he also received the Tremplin Scholarship from the Drummondville Arts and Culture Service for the successes of his artistic achievements and, in 2014, a second place at the Canadian Music Competition.

 Louis-Charles Gagnon's videos on Youtube: click here